sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 Docker
 ======

 At the moment it is not possible to run Docker containers on the :ref:`dutch-grid` or :ref:`lsg`.
-We are currently investigating different possibilities.
+We are currently investigating different possibilities and we offer `Singularity`_ as a container service.
 Please contact us at helpdesk@surfsara.nl to discuss about the available options.